Serial Port setup in Raspberry Pi OS

 The UART port can be enabled using the raspi-config utility.

-Step 1 - Install Raspbian Jessie onto a SD card and boot the Pi when connected to a network
+Step 1 - Install Raspberry Pi OS onto a SD card and boot the Raspberry Pi.

 Login via terminal or desktop and shell

 Step 3 - Select “P6 Serial Port”

 Step 4 - A screen will ask you if you would like a login shell to be accessible over serial.
 If you want to control the Raspberry Pi through a serial port terminal, select Yes.
 If you are using the serial port to control other serial devices, select No.

 Step 5 - A confirmation screen should appear showing the serial port has been enabled.